 Major capital improvement adjustment.

 A landlord may seek a rent surcharge for a major capital improvement.
-Any landlord seeking a major capital improvement surcharge shall apply to the Rent Leveling Board, which Board shall, upon a showing of satisfactory proof, determine if said improvement is a major capital improvement and, if so, shall permit such surcharge.
+Any landlord seeking a major capital improvement surcharge shall apply to the Rent Leveling Officer and pay the application fee of $75, via the above-proposed application, which the RLO shall, upon a showing of satisfactory proof, determine if said improvement is a major capital improvement and, if so, shall permit such surcharge.
 In no event shall any surcharge permitted under this section exceed the annual cost of the capital improvement per room multiplied by the number of rooms occupied by the tenant, or exceed 15% of the tenant's base rent, whichever is the lesser.
 The surcharge may be granted for the entire premises or the particular units benefited by the improvement.

-Any major capital improvement surcharge granted by the Rent Leveling Board shall be paid in equal monthly installments over the period set by the Board.
+Any major capital improvement surcharge granted by the RLO shall be paid in equal monthly installments over the period set by the RLO.

 No application made pursuant to § 472-4A of this chapter may be heard by the Board unless attached thereto is an informational certificate or report of inspection issued by the New Jersey Department of Community Affairs or the Department of Housing Services pursuant to § 355-26 of this Code not more than 18 months prior to the date of said application.
 No such application may be approved by the Board unless the Board shall have first determined that there are no substantial violations of the health, safety or housing laws, codes or regulations of the Township of Irvington affecting said premises.
 In the event that said informational certificate or report of inspection discloses substantial violations of said laws, codes or regulations, the Board may approve such application; conditioned, however, upon the submission by the landlord within 180 days of said conditional approval of an informational certificate or report of inspection indicating that all of said violations have been corrected.
 Failure to submit said supplemental certificate or report within 180 days shall render any conditional approval void as of the date granted, and any hardship rent increase or surcharge collected during said period of time shall be returned forthwith to the tenant.